Planning a trip to Western Norway’s cutest city? Check below for all the best things to do in Bergen!

 Harbor Views from Bergen.
 Norway

-8. Take in the views from the harbour
+8. Take in the views from the harbor

 9. Do a little fjord cruise

 The cruise we did to see the harbor was actually a 4-hour fjord cruise which took us all the way over to Osterfjord through Mostraumen strait.
-We got literally right up against a waterfall and just enjoyed seeing western Norway’s fjord beauty along the way.
+When I first went, our boat got right up against the waterfall so people got wet if they were standing on the deck!
+It didn’t happen the second time I went, so I’m not sure if they stopped or if it’s just up to whoever’s driving the boat.

 10. Wander through the idyllic streets of Nordnes